 - The lagged student number formula means that managing our student numbers is important.
 There is some uncertainty in this regard as we change the method of recruitment in order to try to manage our oversubscription. - The Simplification agenda from 2013/14 in which guided learning hours are replaced by a sum per student.
-This will penalise Sixth Form Colleges who deliver large courses to each student. - The funding of adult courses which is relying on the student to fund more of the course costs.
+This will penalise Sixth Form Colleges who deliver large courses to each student. - The move of A level subjects to linear from September 15. - The funding of adult courses which is relying on the student to fund more of the course costs.